Time series forecasting from partial observations via Non-negative Matrix Factorization: Solving masked nonnegative/archetypal matrix factorization

-$\mathcal{P}_{\conv(\A)}$ is the projection operator onto $\conv(\A)$ and $\mathcal{P}_{\Delta}$ is the projection operator onto the $(N-1)$-dimensional standard simplex $\Delta^N$.
-The two projections can be efficiently computed by means, {\it e.g.}, Wolfe algorithm \cite{wolfe1976}) and active set method \cite{condat2016}, respectively.
+The {\it Proximal Alternating Linearized Minimization} (PALM) method, introduced in \cite{bolte2014} and applied to AMF by \cite{javadi2017}, can be also generalized to \eqref{eq:amf1} (see Algorithm~\ref{algo:nmf2}).
+In the following, $\mathcal{P}_{\conv(\A)}$ is the projection operator onto $\conv(\A)$ and $\mathcal{P}_{\Delta}$ is the projection operator onto the $(K-1)$-dimensional standard simplex $\Delta^K$.
+The two projections can be efficiently computed by means of, {\it e.g.}, Wolfe algorithm \cite{wolfe1976} and active set method \cite{condat2016} respectively.